ha-minh-vuong/VGJSONHandle/README.md

 Example
 -------

-* For posting json, it can make sure variables are not `nil`.
+* For reparing json to post to server, it can make sure variables are not `nil`.
 If the variables are `nil`, they will change to `NSNull`.
 So, when post json, the program does not crash because of `nil` variables.

 ```objective-c
 NSString *var1 = ...;